-Switch off the 50-amp main breakers located in the 120-volt AC load center (breaker panel) before you insert or remove the 50-amp power plug.
+Switch off the 50 amp main breakers located in the 120-volt AC load center (breaker panel) before you insert or remove the 50 amp power plug.
 Be sure to insert or remove the plug straight into or out of the receptacle.
-The shore cord power plug should make a snug connection to the shore cord receptacle to avoid over-heating.
+The neutral and both 120-volt volt pins should make contact at the same time to avoid excessive voltage on one leg of the circuit that could damage 120-volt appliances.